gmove-io/kraken/README.md

 ## Features

 - **Configuration**: Set up the Multisig's name, members, threshold, proposal expiration and scheduled execution.
 Send on-chain invites to newly added members.
-- **Access Control**: Securely manage access to functions in your package via a Cap owned by the Multisig.
+- **Access Control**: Securely manage access to functions in your package via a Cap access by the Multisig.
 - **Asset Management**: Manage and send your coins or any other object types just like with classic accounts.
 Transfer and de/list NFTs from/to the Multisig's Kiosk.
-Easily hide spam objects owned by a Multisig.
+Easily hide spam objects access by a Multisig.
 - **Pay People**: Create a payment stream to send an amount of coin to an address at regular frequency.
 - **Custom Proposals**: Define any actions in your module and easily manage them via the Multisig.
 Check out the [examples](TODO:).
 - **Package Upgrades**: Lock your UpgradeCaps in your Multisig to enforce agreement on the code to be published.
 Optionally follow a time-lock built-in policy to protect your users.
 Helpers will be provided to display upcoming upgrades on your dapp